notdijon/hexavalent/README.md

 # hexavalent

-Write Hexchat plugins in Rust.
+Write HexChat plugins in Rust.

 Read [the docs](https://docs.rs/hexavalent) or see the examples directory to get started.